-Getting plenty of calls about perceived reductions in grass control after applications of ACC-ase inhibiting herbicides, such as Select (clethodim) or Poast (sethoxydim), have been applied.
-Some folks first reaction to this “lack” of control is that we suddenly have widespread ACC-ase resistance.
+This season I received plenty of calls about perceived reductions in grass control after applying ACC-ase inhibiting herbicides, such as Select (clethodim) or Poast (sethoxydim).
+Some folks’ first reaction to this “lack” of control is that we suddenly have widespread ACC-ase resistance.

 When its comes to the issue of resistance, I will never say never.
-But, before traveling down that bumpy road, I would like for you and your growers to consider the following:
+But, before traveling down that bumpy road, I would like for you and your growers to consider the following 6 factors:

-1. Currently, only 2 grass species have been “officially” confirmed to have evolved ACC-ase resistance in Georgia including large crabgrass and Italian ryegrass.
+Currently, only 2 grass species have been “officially” confirmed to have evolved ACC-ase resistance in Georgia, including large crabgrass and Italian ryegrass.
 Scientific confirmation of herbicide resistance takes lots of time, manpower, and greenhouse space.

-2. Labeled heights for optimum control of various common grasses with Select, including crabgrass, Texas panicum crowfootgrass, and goosegrass, are 2″- 6″.
+Labeled heights for optimum control of various common grasses with Select, including crabgrass, Texas panicum, crowfootgrass, and goosegrass, are 2 to 6 inches.

-5. At this time of the year, peanut plants are kinda tall (> 12″).
-Thus, any grass plants peaking out of the top of the peanut canopy are not likely to be adequately controlled due to size and coverage issues.
+If peanut plants are kind of tall — 12 inches or more — any grass plants peaking out of the top of the peanut canopy are not likely to be adequately controlled due to size and coverage issues.